agusle/credit-card-loan-risk-analysis/reports/Data_exploratory_report.md

 2 - The last file **PAKDD2010_Prediction_Data.txt** had no labels at all so it made it impossible to build a supervised machine or deep learning model.

 3 - I had the challenge of working with a very small dataset.
-From a total of 90.000 aplicants, only the 55,55% of it was useful.
+From a total of 90.000 aplicants, only 50.000 was useful (55,55%).

 ## Feature engineering